Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Building Access Control

-1. When students need to have access to a certain academic office or administrative space, they must ask the appropriate departmental representative to certify that they are authorized to enter the room during a specified time.
-This authorization must be sent to Campus Safety where it will be retained on file.
+1. Ask the appropriate departmental representative to certify that they are authorized to enter the room during a specified time.
+Theis authorization must be sent to Campus Safety where it will be retained on file.

-3. Access to students’ rooms for anyone other than the registered occupant must always have the authorization of the Residence Life or Student Life Administrative Staff.
+2. Access to students’ rooms for anyone other than the registered occupant must always have the authorization of Residence Life, Student Life, or Campus Safety Administrators.
 This includes parents, family members, and friends of the registered occupant.

-4. Replacement of keys and FOBs that are either lost or damaged is done by accessing the work order system on express.rhodes.edu and completing the order form.
+9. Replacement of keys and fobs that are either lost or damaged is done by accessing the work order system on express.rhodes.edu and complete a work order form.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/building-access-control